karlosye/LeetCode-notes/README.md

 - Misc:
     - Be aware of int(Integer) overflow; when dealing with very large number, use Long instead (64bit > 32bit)
-    - When dividing between 2 integer values, in order to get decimal, cast one of the divisor to double
+    - When dividing between 2 integer values, in order to get decimal, cast one of the divisor to double --> JAVA by default implements integer division
     - Be aware of primitive type vs wrapper class  --> **E.g Integer vs int, Boolean vs boolean**

 - Array: